sr99622/libonvif/README.md

 ### Alarm Sounds

 A few default alarm sounds for selection.
 A system wide volume setting for the alarm volume can be made with the slider.

+### Display Refresh Interval

+Performance on some lower powered systems may be improved by increasing the display refresh interval.

+### Maximum Input Stream Cache Size

+Adjust the maximum number of frames held in the cache before frames are dropped.
+This is the same cache referred to by the Video Tab of the Camera Panel.

 ### Discovery Options